 By Clay Hile (Parameter Generation & Control, Inc.) © & Jeffrey Plugis (EdgeTech)

 On the surface, providing a specified humidity and temperature for stability testing may appear easier to achieve than the ±5% RH and ±2°C ICH guidelines would seem to indicate.
-The ability to control humidity at ±2% does not mean that you are safely within the ±5% RH tolerance dictated by the ICH (International Council for Harmonisation) guidelines.
+The ability to control humidity at ±2% does not mean that you are safely within the ±5% RH tolerance dictated by the ICH (International Council for Harmonisation) and WHO guidelines.

 What are ICH Guidelines (and other parameters to consider)?

 The ICH is a committee consisting of representatives from countries that seek to provide a unified standard within the pharmaceutical industry.
 The representatives, for example, are affiliated with the FDA, EMA and other drug regulatory agencies.
 These guidelines help establish scientific and technical requirements for pharmaceutical product development and storage.
-Also, ICH guidelines help identify potential risks during stability storage.
+Also, ICH and WHO guidelines help identify potential risks during stability storage.

 The ability to produce a recording, display, or printout that is within a specified tolerance may not be a demanding challenge, but this is only one of three parameters that should be considered.
 The display or recording is typically connected to one relative humidity sensor and specifically monitors the conditions at that single location in your room, chamber, or section of ductwork.
 The information from this sensor indicates the control constancy of the conditioner/controller system but it does not provide information on the conditions in other areas of the conditioned space.

 In order to fully determine the true conditions for the test or process environment the following parameters must be considered:

 - Control Constancy – The ability of the conditioner and controller to maintain a constant control at the control sensor location

 - Uniformity – stratification throughout the conditioned space caused by insufficient air flow, heat or moisture loads within the space, or leakage to or from an adjacent space